American O Scale 1927-1965

 This comprehensive volume follows all the O scale manufacturers, their locomotives and rolling stock from the beginning of scale quarter-inch trains in the late 1920s through the decline of the 1960s.
 Included is a chapter on the Wm.
 K Walthers O Scale catalogs; a vital resource for the O scale modeler from the beginnings of the Great Depression through the present.

-With the resurgence of O scale and its continued popularity, no current O scale modeler, anyone who got their start in the hobby via Lionel or Marx, or any modeler with an interest in hobby history will want to miss this inclusive new book.
+With the resurgence of O scale and its continued popularity, no current O scale modeler, or any modeler with an interest in hobby history will want to miss this inclusive new book.
 Profusely illustrated with vintage catalog pages, magazine ads and model photos, the book includes the following chapters:

 Chapter 1: 1927-1941, The Heady Pioneer Years

 Chapter 2: The Beginning of Dynamic Growth

 Chapter 3: 1946 - 1950: Early Postwar Years: Renewed Energy

 Chapter 8: Post 1965 Walthers O Scale Catalogs